LambdaF/heavenlyglory/README.md

 ### Info
 Most arguments have sensible defaults, only target(s) and network interface are required.

-Output is written to heaven.out in the current working directory by default.
+Output is written to heaven.csv in the current working directory by default.

 ### Usage Examples